zerda/skopeo/docs/skopeo-copy.1.md

 Add a signature using that key ID for an image name corresponding to _destination-image_

+**--sign-passphrase-file**=_path_

+The passphare to use when signing with the key ID from `--sign-by`.
+Only the first line will be read.
+A passphrase stored in a file is of questionable security if other users can read this file.
+Do not use this option if at all avoidable.

 **--src-shared-blob-dir** _directory_

 Directory to use to share blobs across OCI repositories.